Foreign relations of Indonesia: Association of Southeast Asian Nations (ASEAN)

 A cornerstone of Indonesia's contemporary foreign policy is its participation in the Association of Southeast Asian Nations (ASEAN), of which it was a founding member in 1967 with Thailand, Malaysia, Singapore, and the Philippines.
 Since then, Brunei, Vietnam, Laos, Myanmar, and Cambodia also have joined ASEAN.
 While organised to promote shared economic, social, and cultural goals, ASEAN acquired a security dimension after Vietnam's liberation of Cambodia in 1979; this aspect of ASEAN expanded with the establishment of the ASEAN Regional Forum in 1994, which comprises 22 countries, including the US.

 The Indonesian capital Jakarta is also the seat of ASEAN Secretariat.
-Other than serving their diplomatic missions for Indonesia, numerous of foreign embassies and diplomatic mission in Jakarta are also accredited to ASEAN.
+Other than serving their diplomatic missions for Indonesia, a number of foreign embassies and diplomatic mission in Jakarta are also accredited to ASEAN.
 The presence of the ASEAN Headquarters has made Jakarta a diplomatic hub in Southeast Asia in some regards.

 In the late 1990s and early 2000s, Indonesia's domestic troubles distracted it from ASEAN matters and consequently reduced its influence within the organisation.
 However, after the political and economic transformation, from the turmoil of 1998 Reformasi to the relatively open and democratic civil society with rapid economic growth in the 2010s, Indonesia returned to the region's diplomatic stage by assuming its leadership role in ASEAN in 2011.
 Indonesia is viewed to have weight, international legitimacy and global appeal to draw support and attention from around the world to ASEAN.
 Indonesia believes that ASEAN can contribute positively to the international community, by promoting economic development and co-operation, improving security, peace, the stability of ASEAN, and making the Southeast Asia region far from conflicts.

 Indonesia's bilateral relations with three neighbouring ASEAN members—Malaysia, Singapore, and Vietnam—are not without challenges.
 If not appropriately managed, it would result in mutual mistrust and suspicion, thus hindering bilateral and regional co-operation.
 In the era of rising Indonesia, which might assert its leadership role within ASEAN, the problem could become more significant.
 Nevertheless, the rise of Indonesia should be regarded in the sense of optimism.
 First, although Indonesia is likely to become assertive, the general tone of its foreign policy is mainly liberal and accommodating.
 The consolidation of the Indonesian democratic government played a key role and influence in ASEAN.
 The second, institutional web of ASEAN will sustain engagements and regular meetings between regional elites, thus deepening their mutual understanding and personal connections.

 Non-Aligned Movement (NAM)

 Indonesia is also a founding member of the Non-Aligned Movement (NAM) and chaired and hosted the 1992 Non-Aligned Movement Summit.
 Indonesia plays a crucial role in the organization, as a founder and in determining the direction of the Non-Aligned Movement.
-Indonesia led the NAM's position away from the rhetoric of North-South confrontation and instead advocated for expanded North-South cooperation in development.
+Indonesia led the NAM's position away from the rhetoric of north–south confrontation and instead advocated for expanded north–south cooperation in development.
 Indonesia continues to be a prominent leader of the Non-Aligned Movement and is generally constructive to the organization's progress.